xiaoylu/leetcode_category/Javascript/Readme.md

 adminIncrement();                 // => 2
 adminIncrement();                 // => 3
 ```
 In such cases, Javascript will maintain a second, but hidden, reference to its closure which will NOT be destroyed after this function returns.
-(But every execution like will create its own copy of the closure, for example, `counter()` executes twice here.).
+(But every execution will create its own copy of the closure, for example, `counter()` executes twice here.).

 Even after the function returns, these local `var` like `index` in the closure will NOT be destroyed.

-Because functions are objects, they are copied by reference.